policyglot/Udacity-Nanodegree-Visualization/README.md

 <h3> Colleague 1 </h3>
 Well, i see that as there is increase in students, there is decrease in performance (exam) at the same time, for grade 5-6.
 Initially it took me 4 mins to understand the graph then I could understand.
-The main takeaway is the rise in number of students as positive, the decrease in result as negative Yes, definitely this can be made better by following a visual color palette, color tint difference between blocks(i.e. color grows darker from one block to another.) and the trend line in contrast color.or use padding between the blocks.
+The main takeaway is the rise in number of students as positive, the decrease in result as negative.
+Yes, definitely this can be made better by following a visual color palette, color tint difference between blocks(i.e. color grows darker from one block to another.) and the trend line in contrast color.or use padding between the blocks.

 <h3> Colleague 2 </h3>